jsbin/jsbin/docs/running-your-own-jsbin.md

 ## End-to-end tests
-JSBin has end-to-end tests.
+JS Bin has end-to-end tests.
 The tests can be found in `tests/e2e` folder.

 Running the tests: